 For more information on PRMIA’s CRL program, please contact email@example.com.

 SOA Continuing Professional Development

 The SOA Continuing Professional Development (CPD) Requirement was effective on Jan.
 1, 2009 and members must report compliance annually as of each Dec.
 31. Members must meet the Basic Requirement provisions of Section B or one of the Alternative Compliance provisions of Section C of the SOA CPD Requirement.

 The SOA believes that sessions at this symposium may be suitable for fulfilling continuing professional development (CPD) requirements.
 The maximum number of credits you may apply is:

-- 15.10 credits for the seminars and 16.5 credits for the Symposium can be applied towards the “Qualification Standard for Actuaries Issuing Statements of Actuarial Opinion” and our “SOA Continuing Professional Development Requirement.”
+10.2 credits for the Symposium can be applied towards the “Qualification Standard for Actuaries Issuing Statements of Actuarial Opinion” and our “SOA Continuing Professional Development Requirement.”

 The maximum total credit is calculated excluding section breakfasts.
 Each standard has different rules about how you may recognize different types of credit.
 Review the rules of the standard you are fulfilling to determine the actual number of credits from this meeting that you will be able to apply toward the requirements.
 Ultimately, it is the member’s responsibility to make a reasonable, good-faith determination as to whether a continuing education event meets the requirements.

-For further information on the requirements, visit
+For further information on the requirements, visit the SOA website.

 U.S. Qualification Standards